A Song for Knowle West (2018)

-Gill writes original music for all our family shows and pop-up theatre pieces.
+Gill writes original music for all our family shows and pop-up theatre pieces, as well as working as a freelance composer on a range of community songwriting projects.
 She takes inspiration from many different musical traditions; 'Alf the Highwayman' music was very much in a traditional folk music vein whereas the supporting soundtrack for 'Tethered' is based in electronica.

-Gill also builds songwriting into a lot of Brave Bold Drama's community projects, taking snippets, quotes and anedotes from others and turning these into lyrics.
 'The Avona Shanty' was created from people's personal connections to the Avon River.
-Over fifty individual river stories were gathered as part of our Avona Project for the Festival of Nature, June 2016.
-These stories were turned into a piece of choral music that was sung by a massed community choir of over 70 voices at the Bristol Harbourside.
+Over fifty individual river stories were gathered as part of our Avona Project for the Festival of Nature.
+These stories were turned into a song performed by a massed community choir of over 70 voices at the Bristol Harbourside, by local Bristol band Red Ray & the Reprobates in Keynsham, and by community choirs in Bath.

 ‘Train to Keynsham’